Heart of Glass (song): Elisapie version

-In March 2023, Canadian Inuk singer Elisapie released a cover of "Heart of Glass" with the lyrics translated by her into Inuktitut, entitled "Uummati Attanarsimat."
-The song and YouTube music video, featuring archival video clips of Inuit life, garnered acclaim; Blondie shared it on their Twitter account, and Debbie Harry sent Elisapie a message praising it.
+In March 2023, Canadian Inuk singer Elisapie released a cover of "Heart of Glass" with the lyrics translated by her into Inuktitut, entitled "Uummati Attanarsimat" (syllabics: ᐆᒻᒪᑎ ᐊᑦᑕᓇᕐᓯᒪᑦ).
+The song, and the music video directed by Philippe Leonard featuring archival footage of Inuit life, garnered acclaim; Blondie shared it on their Twitter account, and Debbie Harry sent Elisapie a message praising it.
 The cover became the lead single of Elisapie's album Inuktitut, released later that year, and consisting entirely of covers of hit songs in Inuktitut.

 Elisapie explained her reasons for recording the translated song, explaining that it represented a tender memory from her childhood:

 Elders know the melody but they were never able to really understand the lyrics because they don't speak English...
 Knowing that they'll listen to this and have a whole new layer ... for me is so exciting. ...
 One day this song came on in the small dance hall in a small town in Akulivik where we used to go visit family ...
 I remember just people gathering, jumping on the dance floor, just dancing away.